friflo/Friflo.Json.Fliox/Engine/README.md

 Additional to components they enable adding behavior in the common OOP style.

 In case dealing only with a few thousands of entities `Script`s are fine.
-If dealing with a multiple of 100.000 components show be used for efficiency / performance.
+If dealing with a multiple of 10.000 components should be used for efficiency / performance.

 ```csharp
 public class MyScript : Script { }